mjesiolowski/salon/README.md

 # NataliQ

 ## info
 This is my first commercial project, it presents the offer of an exclusive wedding dress salon.
-My goal was to make this website readible, easy to navigate, eye-catching, consisent and fully responsive.
+My goal was to make this website readable, easy to navigate, eye-catching, consistent and fully responsive.

 ## features
 To achieve my goal I implemented the following elements: